 It's a lot to think about, and the sales team likely isn't going to create the needed content on their own.
 We need a team to make it happen.

 Social outreach: Daily activity with interactions - like, comment, share.
 Reach out to new connections.
 Go deep and wide, making connections at client and prospect companies.

 Phone calls: A great way to get in touch.
 Many don't like to call, so there's not much competition for this medium, which makes it a great way to build name familiarity.

 In-person/virtual: Networking events, business groups, associations.
 Be present.

 Asking for intros: One of the most underutilized prospecting methods and hands-down the most effective way to close new business.

-Emails: A solid way to get in touch with prospects, but it may be more effective after you have some level of name familiarity, so you don't fall victim to the delete button.
+Emails: A solid way to get in touch with prospects, but it may be more effective after you have some level of familiarity, so you don't succumb to the delete button.
 Call, connect on LinkedIn, get an introduction – do all these first, then your email is more likely to get opened because they recognize your name.